 “(1) Montenegro falsely represented his love for Avila and desire to have a family with her; (2) Montenegro was anxious to marry Avila for reasons other than love and family; (3) Montenegro saved money without Avila’s knowledge so that he could leave her as soon as he obtained legal resident status; (4) Montenegro had planned ahead to leave Avila; (5) Montenegro’s timing of events proved that he committed fraud by inducing Avila into marriage; (6) Montenegro learned he could use domestic violence allegations to obtain lawful resident status without having to rely on Avila; (7) Montenegro’s sole reason for marrying Avila was to obtain legal resident status in the U.S.; and (8) Montenegro’s failure to disclose his sole reason for marrying Avila was an omission of material fact intended to induce her into the marriage.”

-I use a Texas case as an example because there are literally no immigration annulment cases in Illinois.
+I use a Texas case as an example because there are literally no immigration annulment cases in Chicago, Illinois.
 The last annulment case for fraud to go to appellate court in Illinois happened in 1979 and it only told us that “fraud goes to the essentials of the marital relationship, defendant’s knowledge of which has rendered it impossible for him to continue to perform the duties and obligations of his marriage.”
 Wolfe vs. Wolfe 389 NE 2d 1189.
 So, the fraud must be so extreme that you couldn’t even be a husband or wife even if the fraud was revealed.
 In this case, the husband said he wasn’t divorced when he married a woman’s whose religion didn’t allow for divorce.
 In this modern day, I have a hard time thinking of a scenario where someone couldn’t fulfill the marriage.

 If your spouse has committed fraud in obtaining your marriage and your spouse is still in conditional residency status, simply report your spouse to the Department of Homeland Security and they will inform the agent supervising your spouse’s case.